patefacio/ebisu/doc/conventions.md

       ];

-There is not an easy way to start a sub-cascade chain, so that there is not repitition of the calls to *getCodeBlock*.
+There is not an easy way to start a sub-cascade chain, so that there is not repetition of the calls to *getCodeBlock*.
 This is the purpose of the *with...(...)* convention.
 In this case class has a *withCustomBlock* method which simply returns the initialized instance of the desired custom block.